Vector-output ReLU Neural Network Problems are Copositive Programs: Convex Analysis of Two Layer Networks and Polynomial-time Algorithms: Conclusion

 \section{Conclusion}

 We studied the vector-output ReLU neural network training problem, and designed the first algorithms for finding the global optimum of this problem, which are polynomial-time in the number of samples for a fixed data rank.
 We found novel connections between this vector-output ReLU neural network problem and a variety of other problems, including semi-NMF, cone-constrained PCA, soft-thresholded SVD, and copositive programming.
 These connections yield insights into the neural network training problem and open room for more exploration.
 Of particular interest is extending these results to deeper networks, which would further explain the performance of neural networks as they are often used in practice.
 One such method to extend the results in this paper to deeper networks is to greedily train and stack two-layer networks to create one deeper network, which has shown to mimic the performance of deep networks trained end-to-end.
 An alternative approach would be to analyze deeper networks directly, which would require a hierarchical representation of sign patterns at each hidden layer, which would complicate our analysis significantly.
-Some preliminary results for convex program equivalents of deeper training problems are presented under whitened input data assumptions in \citep{ergen2020convexdeep}.
+Some preliminary results for convex program equivalents of deeper training problems are presented in \citep{ergen2021deep} and under whitened input data assumptions in \citep{ergen2020convexdeep}.
 Another interesting research direction is investigating efficient relaxations of our vector output convex programs for larger scale simulations.
 Convex relaxations for scalar output ReLU networks with approximation guarantees were studied in \citep{bartan2019convex,ergen2019convexshallow,ergen2019convexcutting,d2020global}.
 Furthermore, landscapes of vector output neural networks and dynamics of gradient descent type methods can be analyzed by leveraging our results.
 In \citep{lacotte2020all}, an analysis of the landscape for scalar output networks based on the convex formulation was given which establishes a direct mapping between the non-convex and convex objective landscapes.
 Finally, our copositive programming and semi-NMF representations of ReLU networks can be used to develop more interpretable neural models.
-An investigation of scalar output convex neural models for neural image reconstruction was given in \citep{sahiner2020convex}.
+As an example, after our work, various neural network architectures, e.g., networks with BatchNorm \citep{ergen2021demystifying} and generative adversarial networks \citep{sahiner2021hidden}, were analyzed based on the proposed convex model.
+Moreover, an investigation of scalar output convex neural models for neural image reconstruction was given in \citep{sahiner2020convex}.
 Future works can explore these interesting and novel directions.